leejongseok1/leejongseok1/README.md

 👋 Hello, I'm Jongseok Lee.

 I am currently working on data analysis and object detection at KICET, while also studying computer vision due to my strong interest in the field.

+Additionally, To enhance my communication skills, I am  currently participating in an English study group with Indian colleagues at work.

 ### 📖 Education